ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/GrantOption.md

 -- we can not create a user without password using GRANT ALL ON music.* TO 'hugh'@'localhost', we need to use CREATE USER statement
 -- 'hugh'@'localhost' has no privileges.
 CREATE USER 'hugh'@'localhost';

+-- create another user for later use(hugh will grant privileges to selina) -- If you already have these two users in your database, no need to create them CREATE USER 'selina'@'localhost';

 -- grant privileges now
 GRANT ALL ON music.* TO 'hugh'@'localhost';